newclass-pl/imago/README.md

 What is Imago?
 -----------------

-Imago is a PHP image converter.
+Imago is a PHP library to convert image and generate sprite.
 Support filters:
 - resize
 - auto crop